OfqualGovUK/ofqual-standards-patterns/docs/principles/proportionate-security.md

 ## Applications and Implications

-- Use [threat modelling](/patterns/threat-modelling/) techniques to understand the landscape and actors.
-This will help to identify threats and risks against your architecture holistically, including shared capabilities or services
+- Understand the threat landscape and actors to identify threats and risks against your services
 - Test security features with users to minimise potential negative impacts on user experience
 - Consider the cost vs benefit of proposed controls
-- Implement and contribute to the Home Office engineering security standards by collaborating with security teams
+- Contribute to the security standards by collaborating with security teams

 ---